The Glossary – Mindfulness and Meditation Terminology

 Default mode network (DMN) – Perhaps the most important area of meditation research, the DMN is a large-scale but anatomically diffuse brain network, most active during introspection, planning and processing of autobiographical memory.

-Electroencephalography – Is a technology developed by Hans Berger in the 1920s to monitor brain activity.
+Electroencephalography – is a technology developed by Hans Berger in the 1920s to monitor brain activity.
 Typically abbreviated to EEG, electroencephalography uses electrodes connected to the scalp to record changes in brain wave activity.
 EEG first demonstrated the potential of meditation to mediate alpha waves during the 1930s.

 Epistemology – Refers to the way we create knowledge.
 For example, our understanding of meditation and mindfulness exists in a specific frame; epistemology defines what these frames are (see ontology).